erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 **Add Auto-complete TextInput() to forms.py**

-The key item here is the "id" attribute holding the value "search-input".
-This id will tell jQuery for which form element to render the autocomplete view.
+The key items here are the "id" attribute holding the value "search-input" and I believe the "name" attribute with value "city_name", which is relevant because it references the Django model field name.
+These values will tell jQuery for which form element to render the autocomplete view and which model field you targeting.

 .. code-block:: python